logo logo

 4. Volunteer to Build Experience

 This last tip might not be for everyone.
 You may not have the time or financial stability to volunteer.
-But it can be a great way to quickly learn something new.
+But it can be a great way to improve your professional development.
 This could be a traditional volunteer arrangement for a cause you care about.
 Or you could volunteer to help out with something in the job you have now that is related to the role you want.

-If you’re a teacher, volunteer to help with curriculum development, assessment writing, accessibility, or learning technology.
-Start creating graphics or videos for your classroom.
+If you’re a teacher, volunteer to help with curriculum development, formative assessment writing, accessibility, or instructional technology.
+Start implementing new technologies or using the ones you already have.
 Offer to help other teachers or your administration with their projects.

-If you work in a corporate environment, find out if there are ways you can support employee learning in your organization.
-Get involved with any community outreach or education projects your organization has in the works.
+If you work in a corporate environment, find out if there are ways you can support employee learning and development in your organization.
+Get involved with any community outreach, partnership or education projects your organization has in the works.
 Stay alert for opportunities to expand your skills in the direction you want to go.

 Employers Don’t Expect a Perfect Fit

 Teamed can help.
-We specialize in connecting digital learning professionals with the organizations that need their skills.
+We specialize in connecting instructional design professionals with the organizations that need their skills.
 Visit our job board.

 Need to hire learning professionals?